Can You Weld Cast Iron to Steel? And How to Do It

-Hard to weld metals need clean joints, and cast iron often contains many different impurities.
-Clean at least 1″ (2.5 cm) next to the joint to bright metal.
+Hard-to-weld metals need clean joints, and cast iron often contains various impurities.
+Clean at least 1″ (25.4 mm) on each side of the joint to bright metal.

-You can use an angle grinder or sandblasting.
-Finally, use a file to remove any remaining carbon or abrasive material.
+You can use an angle grinder and after that a file to remove any remaining carbon or abrasive material.

-If the cast iron component has absorbed oil, you can use a flame torch and preheat it to burn the oil.
+If the cast iron component has absorbed oil, you can use a flame torch to burn it.
 Or you can use non-chlorinated degreasers to remove the oil.

-Never use a product that contains chlorine in welding environments because an electric arc or gas flame can create various poisonous gases from it.
+Never use a product that contains chlorine in welding environments because an arc or a gas flame can create various poisonous gases from it.

 3. Prepare the joint